pentaCoxian/ICUAppAPI/README.md

 Should be
 - Scrape.py : source of scraping
 - helper.py : helper function to pharse the results from scrape.py currently used for course info
-- mariaSyllabusInfo.py : script that calles scrape.py and sends to mariadb
-- mariaCourseInfo.py : script that calles helper.py and sends to mariadb
+- sqlAlch.py : use MeCab to turn scraped content to tags and put them in remote mariadb